dask/dask-blog/_posts/2019-10-16-deployment-updates.md

 For cloud deployments we generally recommend using a hosted Kubernetes or Yarn service, and then using Dask-Kubernetes or Dask-Yarn on top of these.

-However in some institutions they have made decisions or commitments to use certain vendor specific technologies, and it's more convenient to use APIs that are more native to the particular cloud.
+However, some institutions have made decisions or commitments to use certain vendor specific technologies, and it's more convenient to use APIs that are more native to the particular cloud.
 The new package [Dask Cloudprovider](https://cloudprovider.dask.org) handles this today for Amazon's